har-in-air/ESP32C3_BLUETOOTH_AUDIO_VARIO/README.md

 # Usage

 ## Power On
-To power on, press the `PWR` button and hold (~1 second) until you see the power/bluetooth LED turn on.
+To power on, press the `PWR (SW3)` button and hold (~1 second) until you see the power/bluetooth LED turn on.
 Release.

 The vario will first indicate the battery charge status with a series of long beeps.
 5 beeps for fully charged, 1 beep for discharged.

 After a pause, the vario will indicate the countdown to gyro calibration with a series of 10 shorter beeps.
 You should ensure the vario is left undisturbed, in any orientation (do not hold it in your hand).
 At the end of the countdown and a brief pause, you may hear an initial squawk as the filter initializes, but it should settle down in a few seconds.
 Now the vario is operational and providing audio feedback.

-If you want to force accelerometer re-calibration, press the `PCCA` button during the gyro calibration countdown.
+If you want to force accelerometer re-calibration, press the `PCCA (SW4)` button during the gyro calibration countdown.
 Now the vario will start a 50 short beep countdown at a fast rate.
 At this point you should place the vario flat on a horizontal surface (confirm with a bubble level if possible) without any disturbance, vibrations etc. Do not hold or press down on the vario case.
 At the end of the 50 beeps, the accelerometer will be calibrated, and then the countdown to gyro calibration will start.

 ### Power/Bluetooth LED
 If Bluetooth transmission is disabled, the power/bluetooth LED will stay on.